oracle-samples/oltrain/content/posts/ol/admin/post-25/index.md

 Beyond the scope of this tutorial, FreeIPA also provides MIT Kerberos for Single-Sign-on authentication, the Dogtag Certificate Authority, and optional Domain Name management through an ISC Bind server.

-These guides show how to install FreeIPA and configure the included LDAP directory.
+This tutorial shows how to install FreeIPA and configure the included LDAP directory.

 ### Objectives

+In this tutorial, you will learn how to:

   - Install FreeIPA Server
   - Disable anonymous binds
   - Add Users and Groups

-### What Do You Need?
+### Prerequisites

+- Minimum of a single Oracle Linux system

-  - A system with a minimum of 2 vCPUs, 2GB of RAM, and Oracle Linux installed
+- Each system should have Oracle Linux installed and configured with:
+    - A non-root user account with sudo access
+    - Access to the Internet
     - An FQDN (Fully Qualified Domain Name ) pointing to your server’s IP address

+> For more information on requirements for FreeIPA, see the upstream [Quick Start Guide](https://www.freeipa.org/page/Quick_Start_Guide#Preparing_a_Platform).